rajeshchukka/recurrent_neural_networks/README.md

 ## Credits

 The credits for this code go to [Andrej Karpathy](https://gist.github.com/karpathy/d4dee566867f8291f086) and Siraj Raval.
-I've merely created it again and tested to get familier with myself.
+I've merely created a wrapper around the code and tested to get familiarize with myself.